Simplified E-Mobility Layered Model

 A GIV (Grid-Integrated-Vehicle) is a vehicle that is capable of being integrated in the electric grid.

-The term V2H (Vehicle-to-Home) is often used to describe that a bi-directional EV can exchange power with a home (or building) in case of grid power blackouts to provide emergency power for 3-5 days.
-Further V2H can be used to lower the electricity bill by charging from the grid when power is cheap (or charging from solar panels) and discharging to the home when power is expensive typically between 5pm and 8pm.
-V2H faces fewer regulatory hurdles.
+The terms V2H or V2B (Vehicle-to-Home/Vehicle-to-Building) are often used to describe that a bi-directional EV can exchange power with a home (or building) in case of grid power blackouts to provide emergency power for typical 3-5 days.
+Further V2H/V2B can be used to lower the electricity bill by charging from the grid when power is cheap (or charging from solar panels) and discharging to the home when power is expensive typically between 5pm and 8pm.
+V2H/V2B faces fewer regulatory hurdles.

 The V2G (Vehicle-to-Grid) term is often used to describe that aggregated EVs are exchanging bi-directional power flow with the grid to provide grid energy services.
 V2G often faces a more challenging regulatory environment (meter, net-metering, interconnection rules,…).
 The infrastructure to support V2G is more expensive than V1G infrastructure, but on the other hand the energy services that can be supported by V2G are more numerous and of substantial higher value.